 What frustrated me with Batman V Superman was Mr. Snyder's incoherent direction and David S. Goyer's (Man of Steel) lack of structure in a script.
 When the narrative is as flimsy as the title itself, you know you are in trouble.
 There was very little dialogue in the film and way too many long visually draining shots of actors staring into the camera.
 It did not work for me and dragged its ass on for way too long.
 I guess this was Snyder’s way of showing tribute to the comics, but some aspects like this do not work or look good on film.
 This solid cast is, ultimately, let down by the very people working behind the camera.
 This self-indulgent bore of a movie has no room for fun nor class.
 Gloom and doom is DC’s new approach to making a superhero film.
 Nevertheless, Gal Gadot stole the show when she crashes in as Wonder Woman.
 It’s too bad that she only had 16 lines in the film itself.
 I am very hopeful for her solo film in 2017 — fingers crossed that she can revive this downhearted franchise.

 Then there is also the ultra villain known as Lex Luthor (Jesse Eisenberg), who is tossed into the film.
 He is a cross between psycho and Mark Zuckerberg, but by the end, he is just more of a nuisance.
 What is his plan exactly?
 I do not know.
 And when the audience finally gets the big battle of Cape Crusader v Man of Steel, do we even care?
 No. It does not live up to what was promised and is cut off too short to fight another threat lurking around named Doomsday.
-Which, brings us back to Mr. Snyder’s expertise at blowing shit up again with bloated CGI.
-It has been four years since Mr. Nolan wrapped up his critically acclaimed Dark Knight trilogy, and, sadly, when DC needed him the most, he has moved on to bigger and better opportunities.
-Nolan knew how to craft a film with characters that we actually care about and stories worth telling with actual depth in the narrative.
-There were coherence, structure, and entertainment, which is something BvS did not have.
+Which, brings us back to the bloated CGI mess this movie turns into.
+I wish BvS actually took the time to better craft its characters and give depth in the narrative.
+Coherence, structure, and entertainment is something BvS did not have.
 Because in movies like Man of Steel or Watchmen, Snyder actually took the time to craft his story.

 From the long gloomy shots to the pointless dream sequences with bat-figure people, BvS came to 2016 trying to conquer the demons but ends up wrestling with its own.
 BvS was a bumpy ride from start to finish.
 When it dazzled it dazzled, when it dragged it dragged.
-To me, there were some small glimpses of hope only to be quashed by Mr. Snyder's cynicism.
+To me, there were some small glimpses of hope only to be quashed by cynicism.
 This type of direction will give you nothing satisfactory in the end.
-For better or for worse, this is what Mr. Snyder has given us, and for right now, we have to deal with it.
+For better or for worse, this is what Mr. Snyder has envisioned for his two fighting heroes.
 Fingers crossed that Suicide Squad will be good.
 Maybe?
-Batman V Superman is a film that forgets about its heroes and smothers them in a whirlwind of effects-driven action borefest.
-Damn you DC.
+Batman V Superman is a film that forgets about its heroes and smothers them in a whirlwind of effects-driven action and no heart.